ayenbonsoa/super_react_tailwindcss_boilerplate/README.md

 # React TypeScript Boilerplate with Tailwind CSS

-This repository provides a boilerplate for quickly starting development of a React application using TypeScript and Tailwind CSS.
+This repository provides a boilerplate for quickly starting development of a React application using TypeScript and Tailwind CSS based on Vite powerful rendering engine.

 ## Features